openpnp/openpnp/GcodeDriver:-Command-Reference.md

 https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/openpnp/XV44ij3ZKZ0/eUfbsqRdFQAJ

+### MOVE_TO_COMPLETE_COMMAND

+This command is useful in systems that use multiple controllers where it is desirable to have them move simultaneously.
+To use it, remove the "M400 ; Wait for moves to complete before returning" from the MOVE_TO_COMMAND and add it to the MOVE_TO_COMPLETE_COMMAND.
+Now the G0 portion of the command will be sent to all involved controllers first.
+Then M400 will be sent to each controller in turn, starting from the last one, until all moves are complete.

 ### PICK_COMMAND

 Sent to indicate that the machine should pick a part.
 Typically turns on a vacuum pump or solenoid.